RajaSuhashKesari/Data-Driven-Decision-Making-for-Enhanced-Online-Retail-Experience-and-Increased-Sales/README.md

 ## 1. Implemented Batch Processing in Azure Data Engineering Services for Online Retails Dataset.
 ![image](https://github.com/user-attachments/assets/30048bbe-f7a9-454c-9270-10dd4c464b6b)

-## Overall Batch processing architecture:-
 ![image](https://github.com/user-attachments/assets/d7a1e7ec-70f8-4b4e-8a24-2c345c1e513d)

 ## Medallion Architecture :-
-#### ->The Medallion architecture structures data in a multi-tier approach —bronze, silver and gold tier— taking
-into account and encouraging data quality as it moves through the transformation process (from raw data to valuable business insights).
+The Medallion architecture structures data in a multi-tier approach —bronze, silver and gold tier— taking into account and encouraging data quality as it moves through the transformation process (from raw data to valuable business insights).
 ![image](https://github.com/user-attachments/assets/7bf87a8d-1cdd-4324-a9e0-a2db07032f73)
 ###### 1. Bronze layer: This phase marks the input of raw data, which is stored as it is collected, usually from a variety
 of sources and in formats such as CSV or JSON.
 The data is usually raw data and varies in quality and